shoui520/shoui520.github.io/docs/vn-mac.md

 Intel® based iMac Pro (all models)
 Intel® based Mac Pro introduced in 2013 or later

 Search on Google for how to use Boot Camp on your Mac.
 I do not own an actual Mac, so I can't provide instructions on how to do this.
-Fortunately this isn't VN specific, and you can just find instructions everywhere on Google.
+Fortunately this isn't VN specific, and you can just find instructions everywhere on Google, and even on Apple's own official website.
 Contact me on Discord if you need help with getting either a Windows 7 or 10 ISO.

 ## Wine (Borked)